nitun024/githubWebhook/READme.md

 - would be great

 > ### **Note**
-> You'd need to create and store the github access token in the .cfg file in order to successfully reject the PR
+> You'd need to create and store the github access token in the data.ini file in order to successfully reject the PR

 ##### Owner